SALT-NLP/group-website/content/authors/Yicheng-Fu/_index.md

 ---
 # Display name
-title: Weiyan Shi
+title: Yicheng Fu

 # Username (this should match the folder name)
 authors:
-  - Weiyan Shi
+  - Yicheng Fu

 # Is this the primary user of the site?
 superuser: False

 # Role/position
-role:
+role: Master

 # Additional information (e.g., coadvise)
 additional_info: